onap/archived-cli/docs/architecture.rst

    :width: 800px

 * **Command Registrar** :  Registrar keeps track of the commands regsitered in ONAP CLI and when user invokes the command, it identify the corresponding command route the request to that command plugin.

 * **Command Discoverer** : Discoverer discovers the commands both in plug-in format and YAML and auto-matically register them into Registrar.

 * **Command Plug-ings** : Implement the command as plugin.
-More details :ref:`developer_guide`
+More details :ref:`cli_developer_guide`

 * **HTTP Command** : Plug-in for implementing all Rest based command as YAML without any coding.